zraees/portfolio/dotnet/OnionArchitectureImplementation/README.md

-# .Net Frameword Projects

-## Project 2.1: Onion Architecture Implementation
+# Project 2: Onion Architecture Implementation

 This project showcases the implementation of the Onion Architecture pattern, a popular design approach that promotes separation of concerns and enhances the maintainability of the codebase.